AdobeDocs/experience-platform.en/help/segmentation/ui/audience-portal.md

 After reading this overview, you should be able to use Audience Portal to effectively manage, create, and import audiences into Adobe Experience Platform.

-For more information on using the Segmentation Service UI, please read the [Segmentation Service UI overview](./ui/overview.md).
+For more information on using the Segmentation Service UI, please read the [Segmentation Service UI overview](./overview.md).

+To find out frequently asked questions about Audience Portal, please read the [frequently asked questions](../faq.md).